Faculty and Graduate Student Travel Policies

 - Per-diem for UW International Travel : UW's travel policy allows faculty, staff, and administrators to use the US State Department per diem for that country for purposes of accounting.
 For more information on UW's travel policy, go to Accounts Payable and follow the Quick Link "New Travel Information and Forms" (note - you need to create an Accounts Payable channel on WyoWeb to obtain the forms.)

-- Countries with Travel Warnings Posted: UW strongly advises no travel to these countries because they have a draw-down of US Embassy and Consular personnel.
-If you are on a research trip in a Travel Warning country, please let UW know of your safety and whereabouts, and whether we can assist you.
+- Countries with Travel Warnings Posted: UW strongly advises that you not travel to countries where the U.S. Department of State prohibits travel as there is usually a draw-down of US Embassy and Consular personnel.
+If you are already on a research trip when a Travel Warning is issued, please let UW know of your safety and whereabouts, and whether we can assist you.
 Faculty-led programs to countries on the Warning list are automatically suspended.
 For more information on suspension and ways to appeal, read the UW Study Abroad and Exchange Protocols and Policies above.